EB-CDPHE/Data-requests/28.CDC case counts/README.md

 **Population**:  Confirmed and probable cases in CEDRS by ReportedDate.
 Include cases unallocated to a county, i.e. `CountyAssigned="INTERNATIONAL"` **Groups**: Case status (confirmed and probable) and Outcome (Patient died) for all of Colorado and by Colorado county.  **Data requested**: Daily count of confirmed, probable, and total cases.
 Daily count of deaths for confirmed and probable cases, and total deaths.
 For each of these outcomes a cumulative daily total was calcualted.
 Daily change in cumulative totals was calcuated for total cases and total deaths.

+The CDC Aggregate Data team provided a [template](./Documents/Bulk_Historical_Update_Template.xlsx) as before.
+This is to capture Colorado level numbers.
+I don't think there is a template for County level numbers.

 ## Code
 Here are the SAS programs used to respond to this data request: